Zaque-69/Nixdot/README.md

   <img width="300" alt="webui" src="assets/readme/logo.png">
 </p>

-## NixDot x Attack on Titan
+## NixDot

+This repo contains more configurations, for different devices.
+Is not recommandedd the installation, but you can also remove the **hardware-configuration.nix** files from each and replace with yours and try to download them.

-This repo contain a Python script designed for systems configured with Hyprland.
+The desktop configuration (mines) contain a Python script designed for systems configured with Hyprland.
 It enables users to switch the system's background theme by running commands like "hyprimage 1", "hyprimage 2", ..., "hyprimage 17" in the terminal.
 The script leverages Nix's declarative capabilities to manage and apply themes efficiently.
 The script can be run after the instalation.

-## Key Features
+## Key Features ( main configuration )
 - **Simple Commands:** Change themes instantly with commands like `hyprimage 1` to `hyprimage 17`.
 - **Python-Powered:** Built using Python for flexibility and ease of customization.
 - **Nix Integration:** Seamlessly integrates with Nix-managed configurations for consistent behavior.